unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/AngelRing.md

 ### Alpha Channel as Clipping Mask

 Texture alpha channel is a clipping mask.
 If disabled, the alpha doesn't affect at all.
-The color of the **Angel Ring** can be specified directly instead of using the additive method.
+The color of the **Angel Ring** can directly affects instead of using the additive method.

 | Example Texture | Applied the texture with **Alpha Channel as Clipping Mask** |
 | - | - |